Is An Associate’s Degree An Undergraduate Degree?

 Is An Associate's Degree An Undergraduate Degree

 An associate’s degree is an academic award earned after the equivalent of two to three years of a college education.
-You can think of it as a degree that is higher than a high school degree but lesser than a bachelor’s degree.
+You can think of it as a degree higher than a high school degree but lesser than a bachelor’s degree.

 In the US, associate’s degree programs are available at various colleges, from community colleges to junior colleges, technical colleges, affiliate colleges of universities, to four-year colleges and universities.